Finger Lakes Region Facts

 – The creator of Google’s Gmail, Paul Buchheit, is from Webster (a suburb of Rochester).
 He also coined Google’s motto: “Don’t be evil.”

 – When the First Church of Christ, Scientist was built on East Ave and Prince in Rochester, a famous photograph tycoon walked up the street from his house to check it out.
-He saw the ceiling and decided on the spot to replicate the same idea in his later built Eastman Theatre on Main and Gibbs.
+He saw the ceiling and decided to replicate the same idea in his Eastman Theatre on Main and Gibbs.

 – Obadiah Newcomb Bush was a businessman born in Penfield, NY (a suburb near Rochester) in 1797.
 He is both an ancestor and the founder of the Bush Political Family.